 To satisfy its long-term rate-of-return objectives, the University relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The University targets a diversified asset allocation that is divided into four asset groups: Growth, Hybrid, Inflation-protection, and Low-volatility assets.
-Growth assets (principally publicly traded equity securities and mutual funds and certain private alternative investment funds) are intended to produce equity-like returns, while Hybrid assets (principally redeemable alternative investment funds) are meant to produce returns that are less correlated with Growth assets.
-Inflation-protection assets (principally private real estate and private energy funds and certain redeemable alternative funds) are expected to provide reasonable returns but are likely to perform better during periods of rising inflation.
-Lastly, Low-volatility assets (principally fixed-income investments) should produce modest returns in most environments and provide stability for the endowment.
+The University targets a diversified asset allocation that is divided into four asset groups: growth, hybrid, real estate, and low-volatility assets.
+Growth assets (principally publicly traded equity securities and mutual funds and certain private alternative investment funds) are intended to produce equity-like returns, while hybrid assets (principally redeemable alternative investment funds) are meant to produce returns that are less correlated with growth assets.
+Real estate assets (principally private real estate funds) are expected to provide both current income and capital appreciation.
+Lastly, low-volatility assets (principally fixed-income investments) should produce modest returns in most environments and provide stability for the endowment.

-The ranges for these asset classes, as approved by the Board of Trustees, are as follows:
+The ranges for these asset classes, as approved by the Board of Trustees in October 2018, are as follows:

 Range

-Growth assets 40%-75%
+Growth assets 50%-85%

 Hybrid assets 10-50

-Inflation-protection assets 0-20
+Real Estate assets 0-20

-Low-volatility assets 5-20
+Low-volatility assets 0-20